Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

 Being a bit discouraged, i kept searching on crates.io for alternatives, but sadly found none.

-Looking back at the minilp code, it seemed like there were no weird dependencies, and no usage of OS specific things, so it should have worked on the web.
+My only chance was getting minilp to work, it seemed like there were no weird dependencies, no usage of OS specific things, so it _should_ have worked on the web.

 # Debugging begins

-Maybe it's a web only thing?
+Maybe it's a web only problem?
 WASM stack traces are a bit... cryptic, you don't really know where or what happened, as it completely strips away any kind of debug information to keep bundle sizes small.
 But let's try using [wasm2map](https://github.com/mtolmacs/wasm2map) to add debug map information to the wasm file, and see if we can get a better stack trace.

 ```